pavloshargan/signs_classifier_workshop/README.md

 ## We gonna discuss:

-1. What is Computer Vision at all, some history
-2. How does computer can see
+1. How does computer can see
-3. How does convolution work
+2. How does convolution work
-4. Some intuition about CNNs (Convolutional Neuroal Networks)
+3. Some intuition about CNNs (Convolutional Neuroal Networks)
-5. How to Create CNN for hand signs classification
+4. How to Create CNN for hand signs classification
-6. Will touch other topics of CV and application of them
+5. Will touch other topics of CV and application of them

 <br>